puppetlabs/iac/_posts/2020-01-29-Introduction_to_the_IAC_Team.md

 Some folks may be curious as to what we use day-to-day to get the job done.
 There is quite a large amount of software, platforms and tools we use, some you'll likely have heard of and some internal proprietary tools.
 For internal tooling, we're in a constant effort to evolve them and make them available for use by the Puppet Community.
+We have started a collection on the [tools](/tools/index.html) page.

 #### Development and Debugging

 ##### IDEs

 For the most part, the IDE of choice for us is VSCode.
-It has support for Puppet manifests and more via [this extension](https://marketplace.visualstudio.com/items?itemName=jpogran.puppet-vscode).
+It has support for Puppet manifests and more via [the puppet extension](https://marketplace.visualstudio.com/items?itemName=jpogran.puppet-vscode).
 Some of the team also use RubyMine and Sublime Text can also be found on a lot of laptops.
 The [Ruby gem pry](https://rubygems.org/gems/pry/) is a heavily utilised one.
 This has proven an invaluable tool for debugging during development or investigation when reproducing issues reported to us.